Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Acknowledgement

 \section{Acknowledgement}

 KZ was supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS) funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.
 PD and FT are members of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).
-PD was supported by the MUR-PRO3 grant STANDS.
-DJH was supported by a Fellowship from the Leverhulme Trust.
-FT was partially funded by the PRIN-MUR project MOLE, code 2022ZK5ME7, and PRIN-PNRR project FIN4GEO within the European Union’s Next Generation EU framework, Mission 4, Component 2, CUP P2022BNB97.
+PD was supported by the INdAM-GNCS project “NLA4ML—Numerical Linear Algebra Techniques for Machine Learning”.
+FT is partially funded by the PRIN-MUR project MOLE (code 2022ZK5ME7) and the PRIN-PNRR project FIN4GEO (code P2022BNB97).
+DJH was supported by the Advanced Grant “Numerical Analysis for Stable AI” 101198795 from the European Research Council.